 Q. What is the IACC/CLLA Alliance?

-A. As a part of this alliance, a Strategic Alliance Advisory Committee (SAAC) has been created.
+ANSWER: As a part of this strategic alliance with the IACC, a Strategic Alliance Advisory Committee (SAAC) has been created.
 This committee will be comprised of three IACC members and three CLLA members, as chosen by each association.
-The committee will be responsible for making recommendations regarding promotion and marketing of the certification program, as well as providing input on education, in support of CLLA and IACC meetings and events.
+The committee will be responsible for making recommendations regarding promotion and marketing of the Certification Program as well as providing input on education in support of CLLA and IACC meetings and events.

-Q: How will the certification program be marketed?
+Q: How will the Certification Program be marketed?